Current Full Members

 jschwimmer@ucsd.edu

-Research Interests: Dr. Schwimmer's research on NAFLD is focused on children and includes epidemiology, clinical phenotype, diagnosis (both histology and non-invasive measures), pathophysiology (genetics and microbiome), and treatment (clinical trials of nutrition and medications).
+Research Interests: Dr. Schwimmer's research on MASLD is focused on children and includes epidemiology, clinical phenotype, diagnosis (both histology and non-invasive measures), pathophysiology (genetics and microbiome), and treatment (clinical trials of nutrition and medications).

 Niels Vande Casteele, PhD